"Avoid moderation in all things." Tom Peters

 KC: If you take care of the women, you take care of the village.
 These are very small enterprises.
 Culturally, they see women as doing small enterprises.
 Men, they see themselves as doing very large enterprises.

-But there aren't any large enterprises there, so—buy a brand viagra
+But there aren't any large enterprises there, so—

 KC: That used to be livestock.
 And don't get me wrong, there are some very wealthy people in the livestock industry who are very good businesspeople.
 But they had six hundred cattle one year, and now they're down to four.
 So they're multi-millionaires who lost everything.
 Women are the best investment.